OpenTermsArchive/contrib-versions/Duckduckgo/Privacy Policy.md

-Check out our illustrated search privacy guides at donttrack.us and dontbubble.us.

 **DuckDuckGo does not collect or share personal information.** That is our privacy policy in a nutshell.
 The rest of this page tries to explain why you should care.

 *   Why You Should Care - Search Leakage